 Lead qualification, like many concepts in sales, can sometimes be intimidating to incoming reps.
 Explaining best practices can be tricky.

-You’ll often hear the acronyms BANT and MEDDIC, and these terms are great for helping sales reps understand exactly what to assess when qualifying a lead.
+You’ll often hear the acronyms BANT and MEDDIC, and these terms are great for helping sales reps understand exactly what to assess when qualifying a lead or forecasting sales.

-Keeping BANT and MEDDIC in mind will allow your reps to determine whether a lead is a good one, and just as importantly, whether your product/service is a good fit for the prospect.
+Keeping the BANT and MEDDIC sales methods in mind will allow your salespeople to determine whether a lead is a good one, and just as importantly, whether your product/service is a good fit for the potential customer.

 Before going right in, it's important to understand the principles behind good lead qualification, and how it can make the difference for an organization.